tapichu/vimdir/README.md

 # Vimdir

-This is my .vim directory.
+This is my Vim configuration.

 It uses **pathogen** and **git submodules**.
 This makes it very simple to add, remove and update plugins.